Lucca: Events

 Moreover, Lucca hosts Lucca Biennale Cartasia, an international biennial contemporary art exhibition focusing solely on Paper Art.

 Film and television

 Mauro Bolognini's 1958 film Giovani mariti, with Sylva Koscina, is set and was filmed in Lucca.

 Sergio Martino's 1993 miniseries Private Crimes, starring Edwige Fenech, is set and was filmed in Lucca.

 Top Gear filmed a segment of the second episode of its 17th series here.

+Peter Greenaway's upcoming film Tower Stories, starring Dustin Hoffman and Helen Hunt, is set and was filmed in Lucca.

 Architecture

-Lucca is also known for its marble deposits.
+Lucca is known for its marble deposits.
 After a fire in the early 1900s, the West Wing of the Legislative Assembly of Ontario was rebuilt with marble sourced in Lucca.
-The floor mosaic in the West Wing was hand-laid and is constructed entirely of Italian, Lucca marble.
+The floor mosaic in the West Wing was hand-laid and is constructed entirely of Lucca marble.